Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Introduction

 \begin{theorem}[Multivariable \fr Theorem] A strictly positive $\lh$ valued trigonometric polynomial $p$ of degree $d$ in $r$ variables $z = (z_1,\dots, z_r)$, can be factored as a finite sum $p= \sum q_i^*q_i$, where each $q_i$ is an analytic $\lh$ valued polynomial.
 If $p \geq \epsilon 1$, $\epsilon > 0$, then the number of polynomials in the sum and their degrees can be bounded in terms of $\epsilon$. \end{theorem}

-While there is some control over the degrees of the analytic polynomials in Theorem~\ref{thm:mv-fr-thm}, the bound on the degrees goes to infinity as $\epsilon$ goes to $0$.
-This is not surprising because of the cancellations mentioned above.
-Examination of the proof yields no obvious choice of closed cone containing all strictly positive polynomials of a fixed degree, even in two variables.
+Unsurprising, because of the cancellations mentioned above the degree bounds go to infinity as $\epsilon$ goes to $0$.
+Examination of the proofs yield no obvious choice of closed cone containing all strictly positive polynomials of a fixed degree, even in two variables.